Entrepreneurial Innovation-Based Economy to Create Jobs

 - K-12: Entrepreneurship + IP = job growth

-- Ontario Business Centre: resources, seminars (Canadian Export Academy with Trade Accelerator Program), export experts and volunteers including new immigrants to help Ontario businesses be more successful trading around the world.
+- Ontario Business Centres at Universities: resources, seminars (Canadian Export Academy with Trade Accelerator Program), export experts (leverage immigrants and retirees) and prototype capabilities to help Ontario businesses be more successful trading around the world.
 See great.gov.uk

 - Fix skills mismatch: better collection of labour data to coordinate education with jobs